piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/session-recording.md

 Session recording is available in {{ en.RDM }} 2019.1.3.0 and above.
 {% endsnippet %}

-You can configure session recording at the vault, folder or entry level and they can be optional or required.
+You can configure session recording at the {{ en.VLT }}, folder or entry level and they can be optional or required.

 {% snippet icon.badgeCaution %}
 Session recording is only available in embedded mode.